Brighton: A Day of Running and Cheering (Mainly Cheering...)

 Now, we are so privileged – we have the world at our fingertips, the opportunities for what we can achieve and strive to achieve are endless.
 The choice on whether you want to settle down, have kids and get married is completely open – you can choose exactly what you want from life, people are pushed to make the decisions that are right for them and it’s fantastic.

 We need to embrace all of the opportunity laid before us, the opportunity that people have fought for us to have, rather than being intimidated by it and we need to use it wisely to change our own lives and the lives of people around us.
-I've told my subconscious and it's pressure to get lost, I'm doing ok, and so are you.

 **Just so you know - I realise that I am coming at this from a very privileged viewpoint!